It is well worth the attention of Biohackers with a little higher risk tolerance and those who have cancer.

 - Preventing, treating (and maybe even curing) cancer.

-- Being able to naturally have quiet safe sex without the significant downsides of hormonal birth control.
+- Being able to naturally have quite safe sex without the significant downsides of hormonal birth control.

 Whereas the downside is that — if used correctly — it’s about as risky as Botox, Mushrooms, Kratom, or raw almonds!